Get the facts — and the latest research — on the safety and risks of cutting out foods from your diet to help treat atopic dermatitis.

 Moreover, moderate doses of UV-B irradiation could provide several other benefits for patients with AD, which are illustrated in Figure 1.
 For example, UV-B stimulates vitamin D production in the skin, which is beneficial not only for the barrier, but also for antimicrobial defense (vitamin D stimulates the production of an important antimicrobial peptide, LL-37, which combats skin infections).

-Patients with AD experience problems with both their permeability barriers and antimicrobial defense, and problems with the barrier appear to be the underlying cause of AD, regardless of the specific gene that is mutated (filaggrin is only one of several that are now associated with AD).
+Patients with AD experience problems with both their permeability barriers and antimicrobial defense, and problems with the skin barrier appear to be the underlying cause of AD, regardless of the specific gene that is mutated (filaggrin is only one of several that are now associated with AD).

 My colleague, Dr. Jacob Thyssen (of Copenhagen, Denmark) and I wrote a Perspective article for the Journal of Allergy and Clinical Immunology.
 In this article, we summarize evidence in support of this new hypothesis; i.e., that an insufficiency of exposure to moderate UV-B irradiation could be a major contributor to the current AD epidemic.